Snowflake-Labs/sfquickstarts/site/sfguides/src/using_snowflake_cortex_and_streamlit_with_geospatial_data/using_snowflake_cortex_and_streamlit_with_geospatial_data.md

 That's it.
 If you wish, you can download the completed python code from here by exporting it as .ipynb that could be used to import it into a new notebook.

 <!-- ------------------------ -->
-## Generate Synthetic Incidents and Visualize the results
+## Generate Synthetic Incidents and Visualize
 Duration: 10

 This streamlit application will generate events occurring during the time of the events, which will involve the train stations and the restaurants.